Chapter 8 Advising Travelers With Specific Needs

 Assistance and Accommodations

-When a traveler with a disability requests assistance, the airline is obliged to provide access to the aircraft door (preferably by a level entry bridge), an aisle wheelchair, and a seat with removable armrests.
-Aircraft with fewer than 30 seats are generally exempt.
-Airline personnel are not required to transfer passengers from wheelchair to wheelchair, wheelchair to aircraft seat, or wheelchair to lavatory seat.
-Travelers with disabilities who cannot transfer themselves should travel with a companion or attendant, but carriers may not, without reason, require a person with a disability to travel with an attendant.
+When a traveler with a disability requests assistance, the airline is obliged to meet certain accessibility requirements.
+For example, carriers must provide access to the aircraft door (preferably by a level entry bridge), an aisle seat, and a seat with removable armrests.
+However, aircraft with <30 seats are generally exempt from these requirements.
+Any aircraft with >60 seats must have an onboard wheelchair, and personnel must help move the wheelchair from a seat to the lavatory area.
+However, airline personnel are not required to transfer passengers from wheelchair to wheelchair, wheelchair to aircraft seat, or wheelchair to lavatory seat.
+In addition, airline personnel are not obliged to assist with feeding, visiting the lavatory, or dispensing medication to travelers.
+Only wide-body aircraft with ≥2 aisles are required to have fully accessible lavatories.
+Travelers with disabilities who require assistance should travel with a companion or attendant.
+However, carriers may not, without reason, require a person with a disability to travel with an attendant.

-Airlines may not require advance notice of a passenger with a disability; however, they may require up to 48 hours’ advance notice and 1-hour advance check-in for certain accommodations that require preparation time, such as the following:
+Airlines may not require advance notice of a passenger with a disability; however, they may require up to 48 hours’ advance notice and 1-hour advance check-in for certain accommodations that require preparation time, such as the following services (if they are available on the flight):

-- Transportation of an electric wheelchair on a flight scheduled on an aircraft with fewer than 60 seats
+- Transportation of an electric wheelchair on a flight scheduled on an aircraft with <60 seats

 - Provision by the airline of hazardous material packaging for a battery used in a wheelchair or other assistive devices

-- Accommodation for a group of 10 or more people with disabilities who make a reservation and travel as a group
+- Accommodation for a group of ≥10 people with disabilities who travel as a group

 - Provision of an onboard wheelchair to be used on an aircraft that does not have an accessible lavatory